Home » Bitcoin Trading Guide

 ATLAll-time-low

-Arbitrage tradingBuying on one exchange and selling on another to gain the difference in the price of Bitcoin on those exchanges
+Arbitrage tradingBuying on one exchange and selling on another to profit from the difference in Bitcoin prices on those exchanges

 HODLHold on for dear life